 Along with the consistent road construction headaches, ongoing traffic hassles and the like, there have been some advantages of progress.

-One of the foremost is the new Trails of Frisco Golf Course, which opened in North Frisco in the fall of 2000, as another fine work of underrated Texas golf architect Jeffrey Brauer.
+One of the foremost is The Trails of Frisco Golf Course, which opened in North Frisco in the fall of 2000, as another fine work of underrated Texas golf architect Jeffrey Brauer.

-In the last couple of years, Brauer has crafted such noted North Texas courses as TangleRidge, south of Dallas on the Grand Prairie-Cedar Hill line, Texas Star in North Richland Hills and Sky Creek Ranch in Keller, between Fort Worth and Lewisville, along with the soon-to-open Dallas Cowboys Golf Club near the DFW-Airport.
+Brauer has crafted such noted north Texas golf courses as TangleRidge, south of Dallas on the Grand Prairie-Cedar Hill line, Texas Star in North Richland Hills and Sky Creek Ranch in Keller, between Fort Worth and Lewisville, along with the soon-to-open Dallas Cowboys Golf Club near the DFW-Airport.

 He has since branched out to locations in Arizona and Minnesota, but it's clear the Trails is another excellent design from a young architect who may not be recognized nationwide, but continues to turn out solid work.

-"I really think this is one of Jeff's best design works," said course general manager Rob Shields.
+"I really think this is one of Jeff's best design works," said Rob Shields, the course's general manager.
 "He really crafted a nice layout out of the land he had to work with here."

-Brauer produced another solid par 71 layout, 6,959 yards from the back tees, that could have just as easily been titled The Creeks, The Lakes or The Waters of Frisco, as water comes into play on 17 of the 18 holes, missing only the relatively mild par 4 8th hole layout.
+Brauer produced another solid par-71 layout, 6,959 yards from the back tees, that could have just as easily been titled The Creeks, The Lakes or The Waters of Frisco, as water comes into play on 17 of the 18 holes, missing only the relatively mild par-4 eighth hole layout.
 Some of the water is hidden off the tee so always consult your scorecard or helpful hints tip sheet.

 A promising par-par start turns into a disappointing double bogey and a lesson learned to be wary of the hidden Trails water.

-In fact, the water was not hidden enough during the extensive rains the course received this winter and the excess water caused some fairly major damage to several of the fairways.
+In fact, the water was not hidden enough during the extensive rains the course received this winter and the excess water caused some damage to several of the fairways.

 "The course was in perfect shape when we opened in the fall, then we got the rains which nobody can really control," Shields said.
 "All the green and tees are situated out off the 100-year flood plain, so hopefully we won't have the problems we've had this year."